amirouanother/snakygame/README.md

 *   **Sound Effects:** Basic SFX for key game events (can be customized).

 ## 🎮 How to Play

-**Objective:** Control your snake to eat apples 🍎.
+**First, go to https://amirouanother.github.io/snakygame/ to play the game** **Objective:** Control your snake to eat apples 🍎.
 Each apple makes your snake longer.
 Avoid crashing into walls (in some modes, though this version wraps around), your own body, or (usually) other snakes.

 **Controls:**